styinx/fasturss17/README.md

 		"dependencies": ["Frontend"],
 		"throughput" : 3
 	}
-},
+],
 "message_object" :					// transmission object
+[
 	{
-	"token" :										// message object
-	{
 		"instances" : 4,
-		"path" : ["frontend" : 5, "database" : 3] 	// duration at a microservice
+		"path" :
+		[
+			"frontend",
+			"database"
+		]
 	},
-	"token":
-	{
-		"server" : 5
-	}
-},
+],
 "failures":							// error modes
+[
 	{
-	"chaosmonkey" :									// shutdown service
-	{
+		"type" : "errormonkey"
 		"service" : "frontend",		// shutdown target
 		"instances" : 3,			// number of instances that should be killed "time" : [1, 2, 3]			// time period, at which the instances should be killed
 	}
-},
+],
 "triggers" :						// special runtime events
-{

-}
+[

+]
 ```

 ### <a name="Sim-Doc"></a>Documentation